-- 1. Students will conduct estimation of materials along with the cost of materials. - 2.
-Students will perform the framing of walls, doors, and windows. - 3.
+- 2. Demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 3.
+Students will conduct estimation of materials along with the cost of materials. - 4.
+Students will perform the framing of walls, doors, and windows. - 5.
 Students will install doors, windows, and trim work.